duckietown/ncs_lane_following_template/README.md

     cp /usr/bin/qemu-arm-static .
 ```

-2. To build new docker image, run this command bellow on your favorite terminal
+2. To build new docker image, run this command bellow on your terminal

 ```sh
 docker build -t [username]/ncs_lane_following .